-Williston, West Fargo, Dickinson: These cities aren’t just some of the best places to live in North Dakota.
+Horace, Hazen, Beulah: These cities aren’t just some of the best places to live in North Dakota.
 They are also home to some of the richest people in the Peace Garden State.

 If you’re thinking of moving to one of these towns, you’ll probably need to start saving.
 The richest places in North Dakota share common characteristics such as having a genius level populous, sky high home prices, and a Pleasantville level of married couples.

 - West Fargo (Photos | Homes For Sale)

-How We Determined The Richest Places In North Dakota
+How We Determined The Richest Places In North Dakota For 2019

-However, we don’t think that one statistic wholly encompasses what it means to be one of the “richest places”.
-So we looked at this set of criteria from the 2010-2014 American Community Survey:
+However, we don’t believe that one statistic wholly encompasses what it means to be one of the “richest places”.
+So we looked at this set of criteria from the newly released 2013-2017 American Community Survey:

 - Poverty Level

 - Median Household Income